Identity Propagation in Microservices: Securing Non-Human Identities

 In the above diagram, the lack of identity propagation creates a blind spot, where microservices A and B don't know who initiated the request.

-As we move forward, we'll explore the risks associated with improper identity propagation and delve into strategies for securing non-human identities in your microservices.
+As we move forward, we'll explore the risks associated with improper identity propagation and delve into strategies for securing non-human identities, which can include things like service accounts, api keys, and iot devices, in your microservices.

 Understanding the Risks of Improper Identity Propagation

 Did you know that a data breach can cost a company an average of $4.45 million?
-That's why understanding the risks of improper identity propagation is crucial in a microservices architecture.
+(Cost of a Data Breach Report 2025) That's why understanding the risks of improper identity propagation is crucial in a microservices architecture.
 Let's dive into why this is so important.

 Without proper identity propagation, microservices operate in isolation, unaware of the original request's source.
 This can lead to a cascade of security vulnerabilities: